 In other words, by engaging in bhakti-yoga, or the devotional service to the Supreme Lord, Sri Krishna, such activities are on the spiritual platform, cutting one off from material activities and their reactions, and spiritualizes one’s consciousness, which is the goal, for that is the process for perceiving and then entering the spiritual abode.

 Then in verse 30 of the same chapter, Lord Krishna makes it even more clear by explaining that when a person attains an attraction to performing loving devotional activities to Him, that attraction overcomes any material desires and takes one to the spiritual realm.
-As He says, "All these performers who know the meaning of sacrifice [meaning to engage oneself in devotional yoga] become cleansed of sinful reaction, and, having tasted the nectar of the remnants of such sacrifice [meaning to attain an attraction to performing devotional service to the Supreme], they go to the supreme eternal abode."
+As He says, "All these performers who know the meaning of sacrifice become cleansed of sinful reaction [meaning freedom from karma], and, having tasted the nectar of the remnants of such sacrifice [meaning to attain the attraction to performing spiritual activities], they go to the supreme eternal abode."